Caret: Programming languages

 Pascal uses the caret for declaring and dereferencing pointers.

 In Smalltalk, the caret is the method return statement.

 In C++/CLI, .NET reference types are accessed through a handle using the ClassName^ syntax.

 In Apple's C extensions for Mac OS X and iOS, carets are used to create blocks and to denote block types.

 Go uses it as a bitwise NOT operator.

 Node.js uses the caret in package.json files to signify dependency resolution behavior being used for each particular dependency.
 In the case of Node.js, a caret allows any kind of update, unless it is seen as a "major" update as defined by semver.

 Surrogate symbol for superscript and exponentiation

 In mathematics, the caret can signify exponentiation (e.g. 3^5 for 3^{5}) where the usual superscript is not readily usable (as on some graphing calculators).
 It is also used to indicate a superscript in TeX typesetting.
-As Isaac Asimov described it in his 1974 "Skewered!" essay (on Skewes's number), "I make the exponent a figure of normal size and it is as though it is being held up by a lever, and its added weight when its size grows bends the lever down."

 The use of the caret for exponentiation can be traced back to ALGOL 60, which expressed the exponentiation operator as an upward-pointing arrow, intended to evoke the superscript notation common in mathematics.
-The upward-pointing arrow is now used to signify hyperoperations in Knuth's up-arrow notation.
+The upward-pointing arrow is now used to signify hyperoperations in Knuth's up-arrow notation, with a single arrow representing exponentiation and multiple adjacent arrows representing higher-level operations.